 If it seems like mushrooms are turning up in more recipes and products than ever before—you aren’t imagining things.
 Increasingly health-conscious consumers are becoming aware of the incredible health benefits that mushrooms offer.
 The fungi’s umami flavor profile and meaty texture make it a favorite of many home chefs looking for vegetarian replacements for animal proteins in their dishes.
 Mushrooms offer quite a bit more in the way of health benefits than a delicious meat alternative.

 Eastern cultures have long understood the medicinal benefits of mushrooms and relied on them for centuries to support detoxification and increase longevity and qi.
-Western medicine lagged but has made great strides with approximately 40% of Western medicines using functional mushrooms in medicines such as penicillin, statin drug therapy, and anti-cancer treatments.
+Western medicine lagged but has made great strides with approximately 40% of Western medicines using functional mushrooms in medicines such as penicillin, and statin drug therapy.

 The Healing Power of Mushrooms

 If you are asking, “Are mushrooms good for healing?”
 The answer is a definite yes.
 All mushrooms have unique properties that support overall health and wellness.

 One theory behind the healing power of mushrooms is that mushroom DNA is more like mammal and human DNA than it is like plants.
 With a digestive system that mirrors that of humans, mushrooms can absorb and remove cell waste.
 This assists them in their roles as adaptogens, supporting the immune system and functioning as a prebiotic to support gut health.